 Energy Publics, funded by the Bristol Sustainable Energy Research Fund, 2018

 This project mapped energy participation in the West of England, between 2015-2017 and explored the resultant patterns of participation using a whole systems approach.
+Further details can be found here.

 Rethinking Energy Demand, ESRC-funded, 2017